 Department for Transport

 Richard Grey is the owner and Managing Director of Greys of Ely coaches, who are forward-thinking, innovative coach hire company based in Cambridgeshire.

 Richard started his career in the industry at the age of 17 learning to drive inbetween A-Level timetables passing his coach licence 3 months after his 18th birthday and then his Operators CPC at age 21.

 He has worked through all aspects of his family business including driving, maintenance, (qualifying in HV Mechanics), finance and operations before taking over as Managing Director from his father, David, in 2000.

 Richard has proven to be an industry leader being awarded RouteOne Coach Manager of the Year in 2012 and 2013 and Medium Coach Operator of the year 2017 at the UK Coach Awards.
 Richard is best known for his viral videos promoting Greys through Social Media creating a much copied and admired brand.

 Director of Policy Development

-Prior to joining the industry’s trade association he worked in bus and coach management for the National Bus Company, Tillingbourne Bus Company and Drawlane/British Bus.
-He has also run his own coach business and was, for a time, the local government officer responsible for schools transport in South West Surrey for Surrey County Council.
+Steven is a Geography graduate and holds an MBA from Surrey University’s School of European Management Studies.
+Prior to joining the industry’s trade association he worked in bus and coach management for a variety of large and small firms.
+He ran his own coach business for a time and was, in the mid 1980s, the local government officer responsible for schools transport in South West Surrey for Surrey County Council.